Setting up a classroom for the first time is a large undertaking. Don’t overly stress or spend too much money, though!

 With the rules and logistics out of the way, you can use your imagination!
 Secondary teachers typically don’t have classroom themes such as owls or superheroes, but creating a color palette could help if you wanted to tie classroom decorations together.
 My usual theme is books, and I’ve acquired book lamps, book tissue holders, book bulletin borders, and book posters throughout the years.
 I’ve seen creative secondary classrooms with eclectic decor, usually involving many units of study.

 My ELA classroom setup is functional.
 I don’t have ornate lamps or backgrounds.
 Students can spread out and make themselves comfortable.
+To save your sanity that first year of teaching, don’t spend a lot of time building a theme.
+Details can come later!

 I know you want to make it pretty, but before you dive in, clean.
 (I know.)
 This stinks.
 Hopefully, some degree of cleaning occurred at the end of last year or over the summer.
-Still, bookcases may need dusted, windows wipe.
+Still, bookcases may need dusted, windows wiped.
 It’s easier to clean at once, rather than as you are taping and assembling.
 Finding cobwebs in the middle of a beautiful display will ruin your spirit.

 If you’re planning to paint, do it now!
 Again, get permission for this.